luikore/stimulus-bind/readme.md

 It is a very simple data binding, elements won't refresh if you change nested data like: `this.someData.foo = bar`.

 Instead, you can: `this.someData.foo = bar; this.someData = this.someData; // triggers update`.

+You can only use instance method in a function call in the binder expression, and the method must be pure.